 Prototyping is an essential part of the UX design process.
 It is one of the main tools in the UX designer's arsenal.
-It saves time and money in the long run, and it allows everyone to get on the same page.
+It saves time and money in the long run while ensuring alignment among all involved stakeholders.

 Prototyping helps you create an interactive version of an idea or a final product, which is a good way to show everyone involved how it will work.